|NUMBER OF DAYS||5|

 |PRICE PER PERSON:|

-Hike the 3 Negev Craters (Makhtesh) in one “Inn to Inn” Trek.
-Visit amazing viewpoints, canyons and magical desert springs.
+Hike from Zin valley to Makhtesh Ramon.
+Visit amazing viewpoints, canyons, and magical desert springs.
 A real desert experience!!

 Click Map to Enlarge